Bamboo: Writing surface

 Bamboo was in widespread use in early China as a medium for written documents.
 The earliest surviving examples of such documents, written in ink on string-bound bundles of bamboo strips (or "slips"), date from the fifth century BC during the Warring States period.
 References in earlier texts surviving on other media indicate some precursor of these Warring States period bamboo slips was used as early as the late Shang period (from about 1250 BC).

 Bamboo or wooden strips were used as the standard writing material during the early Han dynasty, and excavated examples have been found in abundance.
 Subsequently, paper began to displace bamboo and wooden strips from mainstream uses, and by the fourth century AD, bamboo slips had been largely abandoned as a medium for writing in China.

 Bamboo fiber has been used to make paper in China since early times.
 A high-quality, handmade bamboo paper is still produced in small quantities.
 Coarse bamboo paper is still used to make spirit money in many Chinese communities.

 Bamboo pulps are mainly produced in China, Myanmar, Thailand, and India, and are used in printing and writing papers.
 Several paper industries are surviving on bamboo forests.
-Ballarpur (Chandrapur, Maharstra) paper mills use bamboo for paper production.
+Ballarpur Chandrapur, Maharashtra paper mills use bamboo for paper production.
 The most common bamboo species used for paper are Dendrocalamus asper and Bambusa blumeana.
 It is also possible to make dissolving pulp from bamboo.
 The average fiber length is similar to hardwoods, but the properties of bamboo pulp are closer to softwood pulps due to it having a very broad fiber length distribution.
 With the help of molecular tools, it is now possible to distinguish the superior fiber-yielding species/varieties even at juvenile stages of their growth, which can help in unadulterated merchandise production.

-In Central India, there are regular bamboo working circles in forest areas of Maharashtra, Madhyapradesh, Odisha and Chhattisgarh.
+In Central India, there are regular bamboo working circles in forest areas of Maharashtra, Madhya Pradesh, Odisha and Chhattisgarh.
 Most of the bamboo is harvested for papermaking.
 Bamboo is cut after three years of its germination.
 No cutting is done during the rainy season (July–September); broken and malformed culms are harvested first.